Total Knee Replacement

 91% of patients who walked without an aid prior to surgery can do so again in less than 3 months.
 91% of our patients receiving our current knee replacement are pain-free or have only mild pain (<3/10) a year after the operation and 86% report good knee function (OKS>34).

-We welcome you to view our live reported feedback from patients who have received knee replacements at The Joint Studio. .
-To compare feedback against the broader industry average, please open the latest report on patient outcomes by the New Zealand Joint Registry.
+We welcome you to view our live feedback from patients who have received Total Knee Replacements at The Joint Studio.